ESodja/AOU_R/R_basics.md

 ```R
 my_object = 'This is my object'
 ```
-Generally, in R it is preferred to use the arrow assignment (the first example) but in almost all circumstances the '=' will work the same way, so if you're used to using '=' to assign objects from previous Python experience, you can just use that.
+Generally, in R it is preferred to use the arrow assignment (the first example) but in almost all circumstances the `=` will work the same way, so if you're used to using `=` to assign objects from previous Python experience, you can just use that.
 If you enter this name into the terminal and hit enter or return, you will get your information back:
 ```R
 > my_object <- 'This is my object'
 > my_object
 [1] "This is my object"
 ```
-The "greater-than" symbol at the beginning of the line (>) indicates that this line is entered into a terminal as a single line of code -- you don't need to type the '>' part!
+The "greater-than" symbol at the beginning of the line (`>`) indicates that this line is entered into a terminal as a single line of code -- you don't need to type the `>` part!
+This is the basic way of using R or any other language: you enter one command, and R does that command.
+This is useful for testing ideas or getting information about things R has already stored that you want to use later.

 You can save several things as a single vector object (vector comes from matrix math, where it is a one-dimensional matrix):
 ```R
 > my_objects <- c('This is number one', 'This is number 2')
 > my_objects
 [1] "This is number one" "This is number 2"
 ```
 The vector is defined using the function `c()` (the reasons for calling it that are arcane and unimportant at this level).
-Anything between the brackets of `c()` will be added to the vector.
+Anything between the parentheses of `c()` will be the contents of the vector, and multiple entries can be added by separating them with a comma.
 This includes other vectors!
 ```R
 > my_object
 [1] "This is my object"